High functioning depression: signs, symptoms and management

 Here, we explore what high functioning depression is, as well as the signs and symptoms to look out for.
 We also provide tips on how to cope with high functioning depression.

 This form of depression can cause many of the same symptoms of depression, except these tend to be less severe.
 This means that people are generally able to go about their daily lives, instead of being completely incapacitated by their depression.
-They are able to perform well at work or school, socialise normally, and keep on top of their responsibilities.
+They're able to perform well at work or school, socialise normally, and keep on top of their responsibilities.

 However, high functioning depression can be a chronic and enduring illness.
 Although its symptoms are less severe than other types of depression, this doesn’t mean it’s insignificant to those that struggle with it.